VBA Course: First Macro

 End Sub

-For versions of Excel lower than 2007: "Button" from the "Formulas" toolbar.
+For Excel versions earlier than 2007: "Button" from the "Formulas" toolbar.

 macro4 first macro